 The Canadian Remote Sensing Space Systems Regulations provides information on the implementation of the Act.
-Under the section Remote Sensing Satellite Disposal in Schedule 1, the Regulations set out the requirements to be identified in the Disposal Plan, including the space debris mitigation standards.
-Those requirements are:
+Under the section Remote Sensing Satellite Disposal in Schedule 1, the Regulations set out the elements to be identified in the Disposal Plan, including the space debris mitigation standards.